TanglingTreats/TanglingTreats/README.md

 ### Hi there 👋
 I'm a full-stack engineer based in Singapore!

-- 🌱 I’m currently learning ReactJS and focusing on front-end architecture and development
+- 🌱 I’m currently learning ReactJS, NextJS and focusing on front-end architecture and development.
+This will be in the form of my portfolio and blogging platform
 - 🔭 I’m currently working on an educational project [NSSSH](https://github.com/TanglingTreats/NSSSH) aka Not Safe SSH.
 This is a project to improve my practical understanding of networking at a lower level.

 ### Technology That I Use